-In the nine months ended September 2019, SEK reported operating profit of SEK933 million, up from SEK597 million for the same period in 2018.
-The increase was driven by 21% higher net interest income to SEK 1,286 million for the first nine months of 2019 and by a reversal in the net results of financial transactions to SEK 113 million (compared to a loss of SEK37 million for the first nine months in 2018) related to unrealised changes in the fair value of assets in the liquidity and derivative portfolios.
-Net interest income benefitted from a lower resolution fee (SEK127 million in the nine months ended September 2019 compared with SEK200 million during the same period in 2018, and SEK 145 million for same period in 2017), a weaker Swedish krona and higher lending volumes, which offset lower returns from the higher volume of liquidity coverage ratio (LCR) assets bearing quasi-zero interest rates and higher borrowing costs.
-As a result, the reported return on equity (ROE) improved to 5.3% for the nine months ended September 2019 from 3.4% a year earlier.
-SEK targets a long-term 6% ROE unlike other Nordic government-related entities such as Kommuninvest i Sverige Aktiebolag and Municipality Finance Plc, which do not have profitability targets.
+The bank's loan loss provisions increased to SEK24 million in the first quarter 2020 from SEK9 million in first quarter 2019, due to increased provisioning of Stage 1 exposures by SEK17 million and Stage 2 exposures by SEK7 million, as a result of deteriorating operating environment.
+There were no Stage 3 provisions during the first quarter 2020.
+Net interest income benefited from a lower resolution fee (SEK26 million for the first three months of 2020, compared with SEK41 million in the year-earlier period and SEK70 million for same period in 2018).
+Further, a weaker Swedish krona and higher lending volumes offset lower returns from the higher volume of liquidity coverage ratio (LCR) assets bearing near zero interest rates and higher borrowing costs.
+As a result, the reported return on equity (ROE) deteriorated to 2.6% for the first three months of 2020 from 5.9% a year earlier.
+SEK targets a long-term 6% ROE unlike other Nordic government-related entities such as Kommuninvest i Sverige Aktiebolag and Municipality Finance Plc, who do not have profitability targets.

 Overall, we assess the profitability of SEK as moderate.
-SEK's annualised net interest margin declined to 58 bps in the nine months ended September 2019 (54 bps in 2018) from 62 bps as of the end of December 2017; however, it is still higher than that of some of the previously mentioned government-related issuers that operate under a not-for-profit mandate.
+SEK's annualised net interest margin declined to 53 bps in the three months ended March 2020 (55 bps in Q1 2019) from 62 bps as of the end of December 2017; however, it is still higher than that of some of the previously mentioned government-related issuers that operate under a not-for-profit mandate.
 SEK has a track record of earnings stability, which we believe is driven by its mandate and stable business model and is unlikely to change in the future.
-SEK's Moody's-adjusted cost-to-income ratio of 31.6% for the first nine months of 2019 (see Exhibit 4) improved from 41.6% in the same period in 2018 (year-end 2018: 41.1%), given the higher income in the nine months ended September 2019, while the operating expenses remained moderate and stable.
+SEK's Moody's-adjusted cost-to-income ratio of 45.3% for the first three months of 2020 deteriorated from 29.9% in the same period in 2019 (year-end 2019: 31.1%) due to lower operating profit.